-program SLOs were assessed during this cycle?
-SLO last assessed?
-Scycle?
+A. Which of the program SLOs were assessed during this cycle?
+B. When was this SLO last assessed?
 C. What method was used for assessing the SLO?
 (Please include a copy of any rubrics used in the assessment process) D. Who was assessed?
 Please fully describe the student group(s) and the number of students or artifacts involved.
 E. What is the expected achievement level and how many or what proportion of t students should be at it?
 F. What were the results of the assessment?
 G. What were the department's conclusions about student performance?
 H. What changes/improvements to the program are planned based on this assessment?
-From the SLO statement: Students will be able to: recognize issues that are pertinent to homeland security; question issue validity; develop logically sound arguments pertaining to said issues; and evaluate sources of evidence pertaining to the issue (including contrary and supporting evidence).
-Academic year was the first year for the Homeland Security minor.
-In that year, the Communication SLO was assessed.
-This is thus the first year Critical Thinking has been assessed as an SLO.
-The program director observed and participated in student directed in-class simulations of intelligence cycle analysis and briefings.
+From the SLO statement: Students will be able to demonstrate knowledge of: intelligence and counter-intelligence concepts; legal and constitutional principles pertaining to homeland and national security policy; strategic planning interfaces between national, state, and local governments; conceptual aspects of terrorism; and understand basic inter-agency communication needs, methods, and processes.
+The 2012-13 Academic year was the first year for the Homeland Security minor.
+In that year, the Communication SLO was assessed, In 2013- 14 Critical Thinking was assessed.
+This is thus the first year Knowledge has been assessed as an SLO.
+The program director observed and participated in student directed in-class tabletop simulation of threat response and management.
 This simulation is done within an advanced course.
-In doing so, the director observed student led intelligence briefings, received a proposed course of action based on the analysis of data pertaining to the issue, and led a Q&A session on the briefing.
-The director then evaluated each student participating in the briefing.
-14 students from the Spring term 300 level Intelligence course were sampled.
-14 students constitutes every student in the course.
+In doing so, the director observed student led responses to emergencies, witnessed multiple proposed courses of action based on the analysis of data pertaining to the issue, and participated in a Q&A session following the simulation.
+The director then evaluated each student participating in the simulation.
+See Knowledge rubric attached at end of 16 students from the Spring term 300 level Threat and Strategic Planning course were sampled.
+16 students constitutes every student in the course.
 As per the programs assessment plan, 80% of students should perform at or above "proficient" for each SLO.
-With 14 students in the assessment pool, 12 should achieve at or above proficiency.
-Notably, because 14 students are in the class, every student score impacts the courses achievement level significantly.
-The difference between 12 students reaching 11 of 14 students met the expectation of proficiency for critical thinking, Critical Thinking: Strengths - Students consistently displayed an ability to present accurate evidence in support of their assigned issue and chosen argument.
-Students competently evaluated alternative perspectives in coming to decisions.
-Weaknesses - During question and answer sessions it is clear that when presented with original material or contrary perspectives/arguments several students were unable to clearly defend their arguments.
-The primary challenge to the students came not from providing evidence or doing quality research, but from having a thorough enough knowledge to participate in a spontaneous question and answer session.
-In part, we attribute this to the fact that this simulation briefing was sprung on the students with the intent to assess how they perform within the intelligence cycle on short notice.
-Thus, when accounting for the fact that we intentionally presented a new obstacle of shortened time to prepare, they did quite well.
+With 16 students in the assessment pool, 13 should achieve at or above proficiency.
+Notably, because 16 students are in the class, every student score impacts the courses achievement level significantly.
+The difference between 13 students reaching "proficient" and 12 is equal to 81% of the students versus 75%, 12 of 16 students met the expectation of proficiency for knowledge.
+Strengths - Students consistently displayed an understanding of the resources granted them in the face of pending emergencies.
+Students competently discussed alternatives amongst themselves before choosing a course of action.
+Weaknesses - It is clear that students are often unable to delineate boundaries of authority in terms of action-response.
+The primary challenge to the students came not from having a deep enough background of the choices available to them once an emergency manifests, but from having a sufficient knowledge of the boundaries of action each option faces.
+In particular, this is a legal discussion, whose jurisdiction ends where, etc. We attribute this to the fact that the students were given a relatively short time to prepare themselves for the live-action emergency simulation.
+While they had undergone a significant number of challenges throughout the semester, all of which are designed to prepare students for emergency